craddr/GenerateStimuli_MasterPC_CSF/README.md

 Run "rosieProtocol1(animalID, 1, bRosieTesting2023_1)" in MATLAB cmd line
 where animalID must be in format AAAA123.

-Some codes here are written by others.
-All codes have contribution and authorship indicated within the first few lines Notably, many of the codes are taken from Chris Burgess Rigbox (2013).
-Many codes are either written by, or based on those written by Adam Ranson (2014).
-Hlp_serialize and hlp_deserialize functions were written by Christian Kothe, Swartz Center for Computational Neuroscience, UCSD (2010), and were based on those of Tim Hutt (2010).

-The core experimental code was written by Rosie Craddock, 2024.

 To run this experiment with other visual stimuli:
 Change Pstate.stims{18} to change the drifttime (in seconds)